 Complications of venomous snakebite include:

-• Coagulopathy
+- Coagulopathy

-• Shock
+- Shock

-• Respiratory failure
+- Respiratory failure

-• Acute renal failure
+- Acute renal failure

-• Local skin infection
+- Local skin infection

-• Compartment syndrome
+- Compartment syndrome

-• Serum sickness
+- Serum sickness

 Consultations

-A regional Poison Center will have knowledge of snakes in their service area and the availability of antivenom at nearby hospitals and can provide a medical toxicologist for consultation by phone.
+A regional poison center will have knowledge of snakes in their service area and the availability of antivenom at nearby hospitals and can provide a medical toxicologist for consultation by phone.

 Deterrence and Patient Education

-The Centers for Disease Control and Prevention (CDC) recommends wearing long pants and boots when working or walking outdoors in known snake habitat and wearing leather gloves when handling brush or reaching into areas where snakes may be.
+Prevention of venomous snakebites mostly centers on taking precautions to avoid snakes in the wild and not owning or handling venomous snakes at home.
+The United States Centers for Disease Control and Prevention (CDC) recommends wearing long pants and boots when working or walking outdoors in known snake habitats and wearing leather gloves when handling brush or reaching into areas where snakes may be.
 Leather chaps or snake gaiters are also popular options for protecting against snakebites.
-The CDC also recommends not handling any venomous snake.
+The CDC also recommends that no venomous snake be handled.
 Patients who own venomous snakes should take extra precautions when handling them and use secure enclosures to ensure they do not escape.

 Enhancing Healthcare Team Outcomes